 Social audience insights, unlike social listening or monitoring, look at the individuals behind the conversations and engagements across major social channels to discover an individual’s self-declared interests, passions, brand affinities, preferred media channels, trusted influencers and more.
 Marketers can leverage social audience data to identify specific audiences and then analyze their key interests and motivations.
-Using our Silhouette™ platform, we looked to discover which subscription services U.S. millenial women had the strongest affinities for.
+Using our Silhouette™ platform, we looked to discover which subscription services U.S. millennial women had the strongest affinities for.
 Here’s what we found out:

-There’s no doubt that subscription services are here to stay, so long as the consumers’ need for convenience and desire to try new things continue
+There’s no doubt that subscription services are here to stay, so long as the consumers’ need for convenience and desire to try new things continue.

-While we focused our attention on subscription services, there is so much more to glean about this audience.
-If you’re looking to learn more about how social audience insights works and how we discovered the insights highlighted above, let’s chat!
+While we focused our attention on popular subscription services, there is so much more to glean about this audience.
+You can review the full report that includes this audience’s: